-Rationale: The OHSN-REB is a member of the Network of Networks (N2) and the Canadian Association of Research Ethics Boards (CAREB), and as approved by the OHSN-REB Executive Committee, has converted to N2 - CAREB SOPs.
-In order to reflect specific OHSN-REB requirements, this addendum complements the N2- CAREB SOP noted below.
+Rationale: The OHSN-REB is a member of the and the Canadian Association of Research Ethics Boards (CAREB), and as approved by the OHSN-REB Executive Committee, has adopted the N2 - CAREB SOPs.
+To reflect specific OHSN-REB requirements, this addendum complements the N2- CAREB SOP noted below.